mariascrs/mariascrs.github.io/talks.md

 ## Talks
 ### Academic

+* 14 December, 2021\
+**London Hopper Colloquium, Research Spotlight competition**\
+Gave a presentation about isogeny-based cryptography, winner of the Speaker Prize.

 * 24 November, 2021\
 **Cybersecurity Industry Evening for the UCL CDT in Cybersecurity**\
 In a group, presented a cybersecurity scenario and how our research would aid in solving the problems.
 Joint winners for best presentation.